-Gale Fellowships
+Gale Digital Humanities Fellowships

-Gale Scholar Asia Pacific, Digital Humanities Oxford Fellowship
+Gale Scholar Digital Humanities Oxford Fellowship

 This fellowship will support a short period of research into any topic and in any field of study, using the special collections or Centre for Digital Scholarship of the Bodleian Libraries.
 Fellowships may be awarded for a period of up to 3 months.

-Gale Scholar Asia Pacific, Digital Humanities Oxford Fellows will be expected to present their work at a seminar or other event and can propose to develop a digital resource or other innovative output during their time at Oxford.
+Gale Scholar Digital Humanities Oxford Fellows will be expected to present their work at a seminar or other event and can propose to develop a digital resource or other innovative output during their time at Oxford.

 Travel to Oxford for this fellowship may be funded in addition to your fellowship stipend.
 Please indicate on your application whether you would like to apply to supplement your travel costs.

 Gale is a world-leader in the digitisation of historic materials through its Gale Primary Sources programme.
 Data from more than 160 million pages of these collections can be mined and analysed in the Gale Digital Scholar Lab, a cloud-based digital humanities environment.
-Fellows will have privileged access to Gale Primary Sources, the Gale Digital Scholar Lab, and support from members of the Gale team as part of their Fellowship.
-Applications are encouraged from active scholars conducting their work in the Asia Pacific region*, and should be focused in methodologies and subjects relating to digital humanities.
-However, applications may be considered from outside the Asia Pacific region in any given year.
+Fellows will have privileged access to Gale Primary Sources, the Gale Digital Scholar Lab and support from members of the Gale team as part of their fellowship.

 Terms and eligibility